batuhankutlu/Timetable-App/README.md

 Disk: 7 KB

 # Installation
-  To install Timetable app, you need to install python 3 first.
+  To install Timetable app, you need to install Python 3 first.

 ## Installation of Python